 School Administration will follow up as needed

 Exposure to Blood or Bodily Fluid

 What is exposure?
-Exposure is an accident which results in a break of the skin or exposure to blood or infectious bodily fluids by the mucous membranes of the eyes, inside the nose, or inside the mouth.
+Exposure is an accident which results in a break of the skin or exposes the mucous membranes of the eyes, inside the nose, or inside the mouth, to blood or infectious bodily fluids.

 The following incidents are potentially harmful:

 - Skin is punctured with a contaminated sharp object.